 Antidotes to the isolating effects of leading

-We could, of course, talk about the isolating effects of leading.
+We could, of course, talk about the isolating effects of leading with others.
 But we don’t much.
 Why not?

 First off, who would be sympathetic to our distress?
 Those we supervise?
 It doesn’t work well to talk about the isolating effects of having authority with someone who has less.
 Expressing complaints to these listeners feels insensitive and can be irritating.